Woodward Park City with Kids: Action Sports, Foam Pits, and Indoor Thrills

 Dress your kids in comfortable athletic clothing that allows full range of motion.
 Avoid anything loose or baggy that could catch on equipment.
 Closed-toe athletic shoes are required for all activities.
 Helmets are required and available for rent, but bringing your own ensures a proper fit and saves a few dollars.
 Long socks that cover the ankles are recommended for foam pit activities since the foam cubes can scrape bare skin.
 Knee pads and elbow pads are available and recommended, especially for skating and BMX activities.

-Bring a water bottle for each family member because action sports are surprisingly dehydrating and you will want to stay fueled throughout the session.
+Bring a water bottle for each family member because action sports are surprisingly dehydrating, and altitude makes it worse.
 There is food available on-site, but bringing snacks for quick energy boosts between sessions is smart planning.
 The facility can get warm inside, especially on busy days with lots of active bodies, so dress in layers that kids can remove and put back on easily.
-A compact first aid kit in your bag is always good practice for action sports outings, even though the facility is well-equipped for minor scrapes and bumps.
+A compact first aid kit in your bag is always good practice for action sports outings.

 Book your sessions online in advance, especially during school breaks, weekends, and holidays when the facility is busiest.
 Off-peak weekday sessions offer more space and shorter wait times for popular features like the foam pits.
-The staff can recommend the best session type and length based on your kids ages and interests, so do not hesitate to call ahead and ask questions if you are unsure what to book.
-Most families find that a two to three hour session is the sweet spot for maximum fun without hitting the wall of exhaustion and overstimulation.
+Most families find that a two- to three-hour session is the sweet spot for maximum fun without hitting the wall of exhaustion and overstimulation.

 Is Woodward Safe for Kids?
-A Parent Honest Take
+A Parent's Honest Take

-I know what you are thinking because I thought it too: is this place safe for my kids?
+I know what you are thinking because I thought it too.
+Is this place safe for my kids?
 The short answer is yes, with appropriate supervision and gear.
 Woodward is designed with progression and safety as core principles.
 The foam pits eliminate the hardest part of learning action sports, which is the fear of falling.
 The coaching staff are trained to work with all ages and the features are clearly marked by difficulty level.
-My kids have spent dozens of hours here and the worst injury we have had is a minor foam cube scrape on an ankle.
+Our kids have spent dozens of hours here and the worst injury we have had is a minor foam cube scrape on an ankle.

 That said, action sports inherently involve some risk, and parents should be realistic about that.
 Make sure your kids wear all recommended protective gear, listen to the coaches, and start with features that match their current ability rather than jumping straight to the advanced stuff because they saw an older kid do something cool.
 The coaches are good at gently redirecting kids who are in over their heads, and the progression system encourages building skills before attempting harder tricks.